 - a.
-Manage and monitor all company leases and licenses - b.
+Manage and administer all Company leases and licenses - b.
 Seek opportunities for Portfolio development - c.
-Establish and implement a scheduled maintenance programme for Council and Company properties. - d.
-Manage the non-aviation activities at Hokitika Airport a.
-Manage and enhance existing events.
+Establish and implement a scheduled maintenance programme for Council and Company properties - d.
+Develop asset management plans for all Council and Company properties - e.
+Offer project management services to Council and other clients